Step 1. Who needs to know about your (new) business

 You must provide a safe and healthy environment for all your employees.
 This includes toilets, washing facilities and drinking water, and appropriate lighting and temperature.

-Everyone who works for you, including self-employed people, needs to know how to work safely and without risks to health.
+Everyone who works for you, including self-employed people, need to know how to work safely and without risks to health.
 So you need to train them and supervise their work.

 Consultation means discussing health and safety with your workers allowing them to raise concerns and influence decisions.